bomonike/bomonike.github.io/copilots.md

 ## Keys to Efficient Usage

+Most AI tools only give suggestions when there is no meaningful text after the cursor on the current line (ignoring single closing braces or colons).

-PROTIP: To avoid autopilot, type a period and cursor left to type in front of it.
+PROTIP: To avoid suggestions, type a period and cursor left to type in front of it.

+That's unless you're using Codeium, which has a <a target="_blank" href="https://codeium.com/blog/inline-fim-code-suggestions">"FIM" (Fill In Middle) feature</a>.

 REMEMBER: With Copilot: Reject with the left-arrow key.
 Accept suggestions by pressing the Tab key.